RaunakDass/Insurance-Prediction/README.md

 # Solution

-We are Predicting the Insurance Claim by each user, Machine Learning algorithms for Regression analysis are used and Data Visualization is also performed to support Analysis.
+We are Predicting the Insurance Claim by each user.
+Machine Learning algorithms for Regression analysis are used and Data Visualization is also performed to support Analysis.